Fox sisters

 The Fox sisters were three sisters from Rochester, New York who played an important role in the creation of Spiritualism: Leah (April 8, 1813 – November 1, 1890), Margaretta (also called Maggie), (October 7, 1833 – March 8, 1893) and Catherine Fox (also called Kate) (March 27, 1837 – July 2, 1892).
 The two younger sisters used "rappings" to convince their older sister and others that they were communicating with spirits.
 Their older sister then took charge of them and managed their careers for some time.
 They all enjoyed success as mediums for many years.

 In 1888, Margaretta confessed that their rappings had been a hoax and publicly demonstrated their method.
-Margaretta attempted to recant her confession the next year, but their reputation was ruined and in less than five years they were all dead, with Margaretta and Kate dying in abject poverty.
 Despite their confession, the Spiritualism movement continued to grow in popularity.